-Note: Immigrants in the humanitarian-based categories, who at a later point in time, adjust their status to lawful permanent resident (LPR) do not have to meet the five-year requirement for qualified non-citizens.

-For example, if a refugee meets Medicaid's immigration criteria, they remain eligible for Medicaid benefits, even if such refugee becomes a LPR and has not resided in the U.S. for five years.
+Immigrants in the humanitarian-based categories who at a later point in time adjust their status to LPR do not have to meet the five-year requirement for qualified non-citizens.
+That is, for example, if a refugee meets Medicaid's immigration criteria, they remain eligible for Medicaid benefits, even if such refugee becomes an LPR, but who has not resided in the U.S. for five years.

-Qualified non-citizens who are:

-- o Under 21 - Pregnant - o In active military service, or honorably discharged veterans, their spouses, widows (if they remain unmarried) and dependent children, regardless of entry date. - North American Indians born in Canada and other Indian tribal members, born outside the U.S., who have long been recognized to have the right to enter and re-enter the U.S. - Individuals without documentation, with a verified emergency medical condition, if otherwise eligible.
+- Qualified non-citizens who are: - o Under 21 - o Pregnant - In active military service, or honorably discharged veterans, their spouses, widows (if they remain unmarried) and dependent children, regardless of entry date. - North American Indians born in Canada and other Indian tribal members, born outside the U.S., who have long been recognized to have the right to enter and re-enter the U.S. - Individuals without documentation, with a verified emergency medical condition, if otherwise eligible.